 Be sure to ask your plastic surgeon questions.
 It's very important to understand all aspects of your breast implant revision surgery.
 It's natural to feel some anxiety, whether it's excitement or a bit of preoperative stress.
 Don't be shy about discussing these feelings with your plastic surgeon.

-Dr. William Rahal is a board certified plastic surgeon with offices in Beverly Hills, CA. Give his office a call and setup a free consultation at (424) 512-1902.
+Dr. William Rahal is a board certified plastic surgeon with offices in Beverly Hills, CA. Give his office a call and setup a consultation at (424) 512-1902.